Bin-Cao/Bgolearn/README.md

             e.g., 'EI','EI_plugin','Augmented_EI','EQI','Reinterpolation_EI','UCB','PoI','PES','Knowledge_G'
         : param param_one, param_two : default = None, the parametres of the UTFs, more detailes see (Utility Function): https://github.com/Bin-Cao/Bgolearn

+## Update log / 日志
+Bgolearn V1.2 Oct, 2022. *Officially promoted version*.
+Which contains 9 Utility Functions for sampling, and 4 Evaluation Functions for evaluating the optimization efficiency of Utility Function.

 ## About / 更多
 Maintained by Bin Cao.
 Please feel free to open issues in the Github or contact Bin Cao